ttljtw/AppAuth-Android/README.md

 - [Browsers](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/browser/Browsers.java):
-  contains a set of constants for the official package names and signatures of Chrome, Firefox and Samsung SBrowser.
+  contains a set of constants for the official package names and signatures of Chrome, Huawei Browser, Firefox and Samsung SBrowser.
 - [VersionedBrowserMatcher](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/browser/VersionedBrowserMatcher.java):
   will match a browser if it has a matching package name and signature, and a version number within a defined [VersionRange](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/browser/VersionRange.java).
 This class also provides some static instances for matching
-  Chrome, Firefox and Samsung SBrowser.
+  Chrome, Huawei Browser, Firefox and Samsung SBrowser.
 - [BrowserAllowList](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/browser/BrowserAllowList.java):
   takes a list of BrowserMatcher instances, and will match a browser if any of these child BrowserMatcher instances signals a match.